sig-gis/kaza-lcms/ProjectWorkflow.md

 2. Go to https://collect.earth and sign in
 3. Click the WWF Institution
 4. Create a new project
-5. Make your data collection configuration settings to your liking
+5. Make your data collection configuration settings to your liking (i.e. set up GeoDash widgets, add certain imagery sources for interpretation)
 6. On the Sample Plot page of the survey editor wizard, upload your CSV file as the plots.

 Collect Land Cover Reference Polygons in CEO: